NicholasKungukamau/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+Opening Console Tab and seeing it has a 500 internal Server Error that means easiest way to solve this is by using Rails Server log.
+By checking on server log and following the instructions thrown by error to find where Name error was.
+Resolved by proper initialization of controller.

 - Update the number of likes for a toy

   - How I debugged:

+  From console tab found it is Uncaught (in promise) SyntaxError: Unexpected end of JSON input which mean you need to look at fetch request and controller action.
+  Start by adding a byebug in update contoller action.
+Then, enter some data in the form, and submit the form again to make another request.
+Use this as an opportunity to inspect the request object, in particular looking at the params hash.
+Then return JSON data in the response from your controller actions.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Using console tab and found it is a DELETE http://localhost:4000/toys/49 404 (Not Found) error.
+By looking in Server log error found out it was ActionController::RoutingError (No route matches [DELETE] "/toys/1").
+This mean that there is no route to perform DELETE action.
+  Added it in routes.rb(:destroy)